Alternate Superhero Costumes You Need To See

 Wolverine has never looked better: black and grey with red eyes.
 This is a seriously hardcore look.
 Master hunter Wolverine leads the X-Men’s secret assassination squad, X-Force, in this awesome suit.
-It’s such a pity that we won’t be seeing Hugh Jackman in this costume.
+It’s such a pity that we didn’t get to see Hugh Jackman in this costume.

 Captain America’s fourth uniform was a stealth uniform given to him by S.H.I.E.L.D. for secret missions.
 The suit was navy blue with a Kevlar-based ballistic component that functioned like a military black-ops uniform.
 It was awesome to see the suit used in the live-action Marvel films.
-It remains one of the coolest Captain America costumes.
+To this day, it remains one of the coolest Captain America costumes.

 Batman has many cool suits, and the Suit Of Sorrows was one of the best.
 It was created in 1190 during the Crusades and given to a Knight, Sir Geoffrey De Cantonna, who was supposedly pure of heart.
 It is said that the suit is able to impart strength and speed to those who wear it, but it will destroy anyone who is not pure.

-Spidey probably has more suits than any other comic book hero.
-Think about it.
-He changes from artist to artist really.
+Spider-Man probably has more suits than any other comic book hero.
+Think about it, he changes from artist to artist really.
 He was given this cool costume after joining The Future Foundation, a team of the smartest superheroes.
-The costumes have a white and black colour scheme costume and is made from third generation unstable molecules.
+The costumes have a white and black colour scheme costume and are made from third generation unstable molecules.

 After Peter Parker was resurrected from a battle to the death against Morlun, his friend and teammate Tony Stark built him a new suit using Stark Tech.
-It is obviously influenced by the colours of Stark’s Iron Man Armor.
-Let’s hope we get to see something similar in the upcoming Spider-Man films.
+It is obviously influenced by the colours of Stark’s Iron Man Armour.
+It was great to see it in the more recent Marvel films too.